Pawcharz/Cybersecurity-Exam-Notes-GUT2025/Notes.md

   - Monitoring: Continuous surveillance of systems
   - Incident response: Procedures for handling security events
   - Disaster recovery: Plans for system restoration

+## Open Questions and examples

+### Provide an example of a security control to reduce the risk of copying accounting data by unauthorised users.
+- Access control lists (ACLs) that restrict copying permissions for accounting data to authorized personnel only

+### Are there many (more than 10) information security risk assessment methods?
+- Yes, there are many methods including:
+  - Standard frameworks (OCTAVE, NIST, ISO 27005, FAIR, CRAMM, MEHARI, EBIOS, CORAS, TARA, ISAMM)
+  - Industry-specific methods
+  - Proprietary methodologies

+## 10. Usability in Cybersecurity

+### 10.1 Definition and Principles
+- Definition: The degree to which security measures can be effectively and efficiently used by users
+- Key principles:
+  - User-centered design: Security measures must align with user needs and behaviors
+  - Security by default: Implement secure settings that require minimal user configuration
+  - Clear communication: Security messages and alerts must be understandable

+### 10.2 Assuring Usable Cybersecurity
+- User testing and feedback:
+  - Regular usability testing with actual users
+  - Collect and implement user feedback
+  - Monitor security measure adoption rates
+- Security design guidelines:
+  - Minimize user effort required for security tasks
+  - Provide clear security status indicators
+  - Use consistent security patterns across systems
+- Training and support:
+  - Regular security awareness training
+  - Clear documentation and help resources
+  - Ongoing user support for security features